Stranraer F.C.: History

 The team had a largely unsuccessful campaign in 2006–07, with heavy defeats by relegation rivals Peterhead and Forfar Athletic.
 They finished ninth, which resulted in a play-off with Third Division promotion contenders East Fife.
 A 4–2 aggregate defeat (despite winning the second leg 1–0) saw them relegated to the Third Division.

 On 21 January 2009, club chairman Nigel Redhead stated that Stranraer owed £250,000, and had a 50–50 chance of survival to the end of the season.
-In response, on 22 January 2009, a small consortium launched the Friends of Stranraer F.C. to try to secure the club's future through donations from the football community at www.savestranraerfc.com.
+In response, on 22 January 2009, a small consortium launched the Friends of Stranraer F.C. to try to secure the club's future through donations from the football community at stranraerfc.com.
 On 23 January 2009, as part of efforts to reduce costs to a manageable level, key player Gregory Tade transferred to Clyde.
 On 24 January 2009, Stirling Albion defeated Stranraer 8–2.
 Shortly after the game, Stranraer and team manager Derek Ferguson parted company by mutual consent and Keith Knox took over the reins.
 On 4 April 2009, after a 3–0 loss to Raith Rovers, Stranraer's relegation to Division Three was confirmed, meaning the club had played in a different division for each of their last eight seasons.

 On 23 July 2011, they lost 8–0 to Morton in a Ramsdens Challenge Cup game.
 A year later, they lost 8–0 at home again, this time in the Scottish League Cup against Livingston.

 The 2012 financial problems of Scottish Premier League side, Rangers, and the subsequent decision by SPL clubs to expel Rangers from the SPL, led to Scottish Football League member clubs voting Rangers into the Third Division.
 This meant that an additional team from each tier of Scottish football was promoted for the 2012–13 season.
 As Stranraer were runners up in the previous season's third division promotion play-offs, they were promoted to the Second Division.
 They secured their place in the third tier of Scottish football after a 2–1 win at Stenhousemuir on the final day of the season, but only after Stephen Aitken had taken over from Knox in October.